 Additionally, you can also control settings for the way your site sends you email notifications and decide if your site should display Avatars and their ratings.

-Click on Settings > Discussion in your WordPress menu …
+Click on Settings > Discussion in the WordPress admin menu …

 (WordPress Discussion Settings Screen)